- Mpox (previously known as monkeypox is a rare but potentially serious viral disease.

 - Mpox does not easily spread between people.
 It usually requires very close contact or contact with contaminated surfaces or items.

 - Until recently, mpox was associated with endemic countries in Central and West Africa.

-- There is currently an outbreak of mpox affecting countries outside of endemic areas, including Australia.
+- From May 2022, there has been an outbreak of mpox affecting countries outside of endemic areas, including Australia.

 - Most cases in Australia have been acquired overseas.
 A smaller but significant number of cases have been acquired within Australia.

-- Individuals at greater risk should be aware of the symptoms and the risk of mpox, particularly if travelling to countries or places with mpox cases.
+- Individuals at greater risk should be aware of the symptoms and the risk of mpox, particularly if travelling to places with mpox cases.

 - Vaccination against mpox is safe and effective.

-- Vaccination appointments are currently available across Tasmania for those who are eligible.
+- Vaccination appointments are currently available in Tasmania for those who are eligible.

 - If you develop mpox symptoms or are concerned you had contact with someone with mpox, please seek medical care.
 Call ahead to make sure you can be isolated away from others and make sure you wear a mask when attending the clinic or hospital.

 What is mpox (monkeypox)?